ReallReaper/String-Base64-Decryptor/README.md

 # String-Base64-Decryptor
-- English: This program is responsible for decrypting the strings that use base64 as the encryption method
+- **English**: This program is responsible for decrypting the strings that use base64 as the encryption method
-- Spanish: Este programa se encarga de desencriptar las string que use base64 como metodo de encriptacion
+- **Spanish**: Este programa se encarga de desencriptar las string que use base64 como metodo de encriptacion